Frequently Asked Questions

 What is an endodontist?

-An Endodontist is a dental specialist who have an additional two or more years of specialized training beyond dental school to become experts in preforming root canal therapy and diagnosing and treating tooth pain.
+an additional two or more years of specialized training beyond dental school to

 Why Do I Need Root Canal Therapy?